trusch/snakeos/README.md

 * Async/Await support
     * We can update the world and read the keyboard at the same time!
 * Only 212kB kernel size
-    * You can put it on the smalles USB stick you have around!
+    * You can even put this on a 8-inch floppy disk!

-## Build Commands
+## Build it

 Use the Makefile to build the game.
 The only dependencies are `podman` and `buildah` which are used to setup the build enviroment.